IdanShmueli/HebrewAudioSummarizer/README.md

 ## Sample Output

-The system includes a sample transcription of Israel's Declaration of Independence ([View Original Video](https://www.youtube.com/watch?v=VlOGvqSSekc)), demonstrating all output formats and system capabilities.
+The system includes a sample transcription of [Israel's Declaration of Independence](https://www.youtube.com/watch?v=VlOGvqSSekc), demonstrating all output formats and system capabilities.
 A detailed analysis and explanation of this sample can be found in the `sample_output/README.md` file.

 ## System Requirements